NoviceCoder2000/Fire-Emblem-Civilizations/README.md

 # Disclaimer:

 I do not own Fire Emblem or its franchise.
-This mod and the art is based over Nintendo and Intelligent System's game Fire Emblem 6: The Binding Blade.
+This mod and the art is based over Nintendo and Intelligent System's game, Fire Emblem 6: The Binding Blade.
 This mod is absolutely NON-PROFIT and made just for fun.